 My Heart by Corinna Luyken

 Impactful black, gray, and yellow illustrations immediately grab your attention.
 Simple text personifies the emotions of the heart.
 Together they create a deeply poignant book that begs to be discussed.
 “My heart is a window.
 My heart is a slide.
 My heart can be closed…or opened up wide.”
 Ask your kids what they think this means.
 Ask what they would say about their own hearts.
 Use this book as a mentor text for finding metaphor examples and making inferences.

 How to Solve a Problem: The Rise (and Falls) of a Rock-Climbing Champion by Ashima Shiraishi, illustrated by Yao Xiao

 Written by one of the world’s youngest and best climbers, she shares her experiences with climbing difficult “problems” which is what climbers call the boulders that they climb.
 This personal narrative focuses on a growth mindset of perseverance and facing challenges like difficult climbs with grit.
 “One part was arched like a question mark, another part stuck out like my father’s elbow in a photo I have seen of him dancing…”

 The Chicken-Chasing Queen of Lamar County by Janice N. Harrington, illustrated by Shelley Jackson

-This young girl loves chasing chickens when Big Mama isn’t looking, especially her favorite, Miss Hen, who is as “plump as a Sunday purse“.
+This young girl loves chasing chickens when Big Mama isn’t looking, especially her favorite, Miss Hen, who is as “plump as a Sunday purse.”
+(Simile example.)
 But that chicken is too fast.
-Then she finds Miss Hen sitting on her nest and in a nice character arc, decides not to catch her.
+Eventually, she finds Miss Hen sitting on her nest and, in a nice character arc, decides not to catch her.

 Seashells More Than a Home by Melissa Stewart, illustrated by Sarah S. Brannen